 System

 A system is a set of interrelated and interdependent elements (a.k.a. parts, things), groups (a.k.a. types, categories, sets) into which the elements fall, and interaction patterns that describe the interactions between the different types of elements within a system.
+A system has a nature and structures.

 A system act according to a set of known rules to form a unified whole.
 A system has boundaries.
 A system can be natural, such as the solar system, or designed by humans, such as a bicycle.
-A system tends to have some deliberate, intentional aim; the goal(s) and/or objective(s) of the system.
+Or, a system can be a hybrid having natural and designed aspects.
+Modern systems theory also acknowledges hybrid systems (e.g., urban ecosystems shaped by both natural processes and human design).

 A natural system is a system that occurs naturally (i.e. no human involvement in the natural system).
 A designed system is a system intentionally created by humans (i.e. does not otherwise exist in nature).
 A logical system is a type of designed system based on logic.
 A designed system is engineered to meet particular set of needs and can be adjusted or redesigned.
 Systems evolve over time.